 Likewise, different instruments usually overlap each others' roles in a song.
 However, we may separate their parts into highs and lows within these basic Parts of Sound:

-(I added percussion, since it produces tones in the different parts of sound).
+(I added percussion, since it does produce tones as a part of sound).
 Not only bass and percussion, but any instrument automatically supports rhythm, with short/long tones, and loud/soft dynamics and phrases.
-We can hear that even melodic sound contains duration and time, that marks out rhythm.
+Even melodic sound contains duration and time to create rhythm.

-Loudness or quietness can be gradual, such as at the beginning of a phrase, and then at the end of a song.
+Loudness or quietness can gradually introduce a phrase or end a song.
 A gradual loudness, or 'fade-in', is called a Crescendo.
 Press the pics to listen.

 A gradual quietness, or 'fade', is called a Decrescendo.

 Louds and softs help to understand where a musical 'conversation' begins and ends.

 Dynamics of sound also mark Rhythmical changes.
 With any good song, there's a build toward a climax, which is usually the loudest, and most dramatic part of the song.
 Then the anti-climax part, leading to the end, begins to quiet down, and sometimes even slows down.
 Bands like to 'fade' the sound near the end, on recordings.
 They simulate this effect, when live, by playing slower and softer.
 It's like a bird landing.

 As you play, be aware of where you are, in this musical 'storyline'.
 Also, if you are playing harmony, you play a complementary melody that is a 3rd, 5th, or another step away from the main melody, which is the high part that speaks the sentiment of a song.